google/WebFundamentals/src/content/en/updates/2018/09/inside-browser-part3.md

 {% include "web/_shared/contributors/kosamari.html" %}

-## Inner workings of a Renderer Process
+## Inner workings of a renderer process

 This is part 3 of 4 part blog series looking at how browsers work.
 Previously, we covered [multi-process architecture](/web/updates/2018/09/inside-browser-part1) and